ashishjain14/ashishjain14.github.io/_posts/Open-Stack-Juno-Installation-on-3-node-VM-with-single-network.md

 title: Open Stack Installation on a 3 node VM with single network!
 ---

-# Open Stack Installation on a 3 node VM with single network

 ## Introduction
 One of the most common problem faced by user while setting up a 3 node open stack installtion is unavailability of 3 different types of network as listed in the [open stack documentation](http://docs.openstack.org/juno/install-guide/install/apt/content/index.html).
 The document suggests to have 3 networks namely management network, instance tunnel network and external network.
 While setting up open stack on your laptop or desktop it is not possible to have 3 NIC cards which could provide 3 types of network as listed.
 In the following sections I will provide some tips to achieve the same while running in on your laptop or desktop which has got just one nic card